googlecodelabs/migrate-python2-appengine/README.md

 # Modernizing Google Cloud serverless compute applications
 ### To the latest Cloud services and serverless platforms

-This is the corresponding repository to the [Serverless Migration Station](https://bit.ly/3xk2Swi) video series whose goal is to help users on a Google Cloud serverless compute platform modernize to newer Cloud products or other serverless compute platforms.
-Each modernization migration aims to feature a video, codelab (self-paced, hands-on tutorial), and code samples.
+This is the corresponding repository to the [Serverless Migration Station](https://bit.ly/3xk2Swi) video series whose goal is to help users on a Google Cloud serverless compute platform modernize to other Cloud or serverless products.
+Modernization steps generally feature a video, codelab (self-paced, hands-on tutorial), and code samples.
 The content initially focuses on App Engine and Google's earliest Cloud users.
 Read more about the [codelabs in this announcement](https://developers.googleblog.com/2021/03/modernizing-your-google-app-engine-applications.html?utm_source=ext&utm_medium=partner&utm_campaign=CDR_wes_aap-serverless_modernizegae_codelabsannounce_201031&utm_content=-) as well as [this one introducing the video series](https://developers.googleblog.com/2021/06/introducing-serverless-migration.html?utm_source=blog&utm_medium=partner&utm_campaign=CDR_wes_aap-serverless_smsintro_201023).
+This repo is for Python developers; there is another repo for Java developers.

 [Google App Engine](https://cloud.google.com/appengine) (Standard) has undergone significant changes between the legacy and next generation platforms.
-To address this, we've created a set of codelabs (free, online, self-paced, hands-on tutorials) and corresponding videos (when available) to show developers how to perform individual migrations they can apply to modernize their apps for the latest runtimes, with this repo managing the samples from those codelabs.
-Codelab content typically falls into one of these three topics:
+To address this, we've created a set of resources showing developers how to perform individual migrations that can be applied to modernize their apps for the latest runtimes.
+The content falls into one of these topics:

-1. Migrate from a legacy App Engine service to a Cloud equivalent product
+1. Migrate from a legacy App Engine service to a similar Cloud product
-1. Migrate to a newer Cloud product, service, or API client library
-1. Migrate to another or newer Google Cloud serverless compute platform
+1. Shift to another Cloud serverless compute platform (e.g., from App Engine to Cloud Run)
+1. General app, data, or service migration steps and best practices

-Each codelab begins with a "START" code base then walks developers through that migration step, resulting in a "FINISH" repo.
-If you make any mistakes along the way, you can always go back to START or compare your code with what's in the FINISH folder to see the differences.
-We also want to help you port to the Python 3 runtime, so some codelabs contain a bonus section for that purpose.
+Each codelab begins with a sample app in a "START" repo folder then walks developers through that migration, resulting in code in a "FINISH" repo.
+If you make mistakes along the way, you can always go back to START or compare your code with what's in the corresponding FINISH folder.
+The baseline apps are in Python 2, and since we also want to help you port to Python 3, some codelabs contain additional steps to do so.

+> **NOTEs:**
-> **NOTE:** These migrations are *typically* aimed at Python 2 users
+> 1. These migrations are *typically* aimed at our earliest users, e.g., Python 2
-> 1. *Python 3.x App Engine users*: You're *already* on the next-gen platform, so only look for **non**-legacy service migrations
+> 1. *Python 3.x App Engine users*: You're *already* on the next-gen platform, so you would focus on migrating away from the legacy bundled services
 > 1. *Python 2.5 App Engine users*: to revive apps from the original 2.5 runtime, [deprecated in 2013](http://googleappengine.blogspot.com/2013/03/python-25-thanks-for-good-times.html) and [shutdown in 2017](https://cloud.google.com/appengine/docs/standard/python/python25), you must [migrate from `db` to `ndb`](http://cloud.google.com/appengine/docs/standard/python/ndb/db_to_ndb) and get those apps running on Python 2.7 before attempting these migrations.

 ## Prerequisites

-- A Google account (Google Workspace/G Suite accounts may require administrator approval)
-- A Google Cloud (GCP) project with an active billing account
+- A Google account and Cloud (GCP) project with an active billing account
 - Familiarity with operating system terminal/shell commands
 - Familiarity with developing &amp; deploying Python 2 apps to App Engine
 - General skills in Python 2 and 3